-Fast forward to my life today and you will see that freezer cooking is still a major part of my family's life.
+Fast forward to my life today and you will see that freezer cooking and prepping is still a major part of my family's life.
 In this episode, I share my freezer cooking process tips and tricks as well as my lessons learned as it relates to the process.

 Your freezer cooking process doesn't have to be overly complicated, just start small.
 Now, the information below is not a transcript of this podcast episode but is a general summary of the information provided.
 I definitely recommend you listen to the episode to get the details that you may need to fully implement this information.